Table of Contents

 Commercial trucks like tractor-trailers, big rigs, and eighteen-wheelers can weigh up to 20 times as much as the average passenger vehicle, almost guaranteeing the destruction of smaller vehicles involved in a crash.

-When a passenger vehicle is involved in an accident with a commercial truck, the chance that there is a fatality or serious injury is substantially increased.
+When a passenger vehicle is involved in an accident with a commercial semi-truck, the chance that there is a fatality or serious injury is substantially increased.

-What Should I do if I am in an Accident Involving a Truck?
+What Should I do if I have been injured in an accident involving a truck?

 - The first thing you should do is seek medical attention if it is needed.
 Keep in mind you may net feel your injuries until days after the accident.